Vodest/Vodest.github.io/README.md

 I thank all of whom have visited the site and wish all of you, who have begun reading a cheerful time!

 As of the 10th of July, no English translations have been made, though this is to be changed immediately.

+UPDATE: 10th of July - 2:50PM~ an raw english translation has been submitted, though character archive files and chapter I are still in the making.